Emergency Lighting Testing How Often?

 The European Signs Directive calls for the following legends, which are sometimes called “Euro legends”.
 They are easily distinguished by their use of an image of a man running towards a door.
 This is the style of legend supplied as standard with all our LED exit sign fittings.

-The European Signs Directive is not explicit concerning the use of either an up or down-arrow to indicate “straight ahead”.
+Please note that The European Signs Directive is not explicit concerning the use of either an up or down-arrow to indicate “straight ahead”.
 Both are acceptable, but we supply the arrow-down legend as standard.

 ISO7010 & BS5266